kovidgoyal/calibre/manual/edit.rst

 Inserting an inline Table of Contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Normally in ebooks, the Table of Contents is separate from the main text and is typically accessed via a special Table of Contents button/menu in the ebook reading device.
+Normally in e-books, the Table of Contents is separate from the main text and is typically accessed via a special Table of Contents button/menu in the e-book reading device.
 You can also have calibre automatically generate an *inline* Table of Contents that becomes part of the text of the book.
 It is generated based on the currently defined Table of Contents.